About

 }

-Thanks to the JSON schema emission and access to the back-end data that was never available to a developer before, a controller method that uses validation is being a source of truth for many things:
+Thanks to JSON schema emission and access to back-end data that was previously unavailable to developers, a controller method that uses validation becomes a source of truth for many purposes:

 - Type inference: